Tropical Fukaya Algebras: Quilted pseudoholomorphic disks

-\begin{remark} {\rm (Lowest energy terms)} For any $x \in \crit(F^0) \cup \{x^{\greyt}, x^{\whitet}\}$, the element $\phi^1(x)$ contains zero energy terms coming from the count of a quilted treed disk with no interior marking, that is, a treed disk with only one disk that is quilted and mapped to a point.
+\begin{remark} {\rm (Lowest area terms)} For any $x \in \crit(F^0) \cup \{x^{\greyt}, x^{\whitet}\}$, the element $\phi_1(x)$ contains zero area terms coming from the count of a quilted treed disk with no interior marking, that is, a treed disk with only one disk that is quilted and mapped to a point.
 The domain is one of those in Figure \ref{trivq}.
 If $x$ is $x^{\greyt}$ resp. $x^{\whitet}$ there is one such configuration whose output is weighted resp. forgettable.
 In the latter case, it will be the only term with a forgettable output. \end{remark}

-\begin{remark} The codimension one strata are of several possible types: either there is one (or a collection of) edge $e$ of length $\ell(e)$ infinity, there is one (or a collection of) edge $e$ of length $\ell(e)$ zero, or equivalently, boundary nodes, or there is an edge $e$ with zero or infinite weight $\rho(e)$.
+\begin{remark} The codimension one strata are of several possible types: either there is one (or a collection of) edge(s) $e$ of length $\ell(e)$ infinity, there is one (or a collection of) edge(s) $e$ of length $\ell(e)$ zero, or equivalently, boundary nodes, or there is an edge $e$ with zero or infinite weight $\rho(e)$.
 The case of an edge of zero or infinite weighting is equivalent to breaking off a constant trajectory, and so may be ignored.
-In the case of edges of infinite length(s), then either $\Gamma$ is \begin{enumerate} \item {\rm (Breaking off an uncolored tree)} a pair $\Gamma_1 \sqcup \Gamma_2$ consisting of a colored tree $\Gamma_1$ and an uncolored tree $\Gamma_2$ as in the left side of Figure \ref{fig:qbroken}; necessarily the breaking must be a leaf of $\Gamma_1$; or \item {\rm (Breaking off colored trees)} a collection consisting of an uncolored tree $\Gamma_0$ containing the root and a collection $\Gamma_1,\ldots,\Gamma_r$ of colored trees attached to each of its $r$ leaves as in the right side of Figure \ref{fig:qbroken}.
-Such a stratum $\M_\Gamma$ is codimension one because of the (Balanced Condition) which implies that if the length of any edge between $e_0$ to $e_i$ is infinite for some $i$ then the path from $e_0$ to $e_i$ for any $i$ has the same property. \end{enumerate}
+In the case of edges of infinite length(s), then either $\Gamma$ is \begin{enumerate} \item {\rm (Breaking off an unquilted tree)} a pair $\Gamma_1 \sqcup \Gamma_2$ consisting of a quilted tree $\Gamma_1$ and an unquilted tree $\Gamma_2$ as in the left side of Figure \ref{fig:qbroken}; necessarily the breaking must be a leaf of $\Gamma_1$; or \item {\rm (Breaking off quilted trees)} a collection consisting of an unquilted tree $\Gamma_0$ containing the root and a collection $\Gamma_1,\ldots,\Gamma_r$ of quilted trees attached to each of its $r$ leaves as in the right side of Figure \ref{fig:qbroken}.
+Such a stratum $\M_\Gamma$ is codimension one because of the \hyperref[item:equal-lengths]{(Equal lengths condition)} which implies that if the length of any edge between $e_0$ to $e_i$ is infinite for some $i$ then the path from $e_0$ to $e_i$ for any $i$ has the same property. \end{enumerate}

 In the case of a zero length(s), one obtains a fake boundary component with normal bundle $\R$, corresponding to either deforming the edge(s) to have non-zero length or deforming the node(s).
 This ends the Remark. \end{remark}